Why is flossing your teeth important?

-Flossing your teeth is very important to the long-term health of your teeth and gums.
-Only flossing your teeth is just as important as brushing them.
+Flossing is very important to the long-term health of your teeth and gums.
+In fact, flossing your teeth is just as important as brushing them.
 Flossing thoroughly cleans the surfaces between your teeth.
 Brushing alone cannot clean these areas and leaves food particles trapped between the teeth.
-If you’re not flossing your teeth, you’re not removing food particles which gather between your teeth.
-This leads to cavity formation known as interproximal cavities, as well as gum disease.
+If you’re not flossing your teeth, you’re not removing food particles from in-between the teeth.
+This may lead to cavity formation between the teeth, known as interproximal cavities, as well as gum disease.

-What is the correct way to floss my teeth?
+What is the correct way to floss your teeth?

-Flossing your teeth the right way can be challenging, especially at the beginning.
-In fact, few people floss their teeth the correct way.
-To start, grab a long enough piece of dental floss, one which is about 12 to 18 inches long.
-Roll the floss firmly around your two index fingers, making sure to get a tight grip to give you full control.
-Pass the dental floss carefully through each gap in-between your teeth.
-As you go in, carefully wiggle the floss left and right against adjacent teeth to hug the tooth surfaces.
-Your objective is to remove the plaque which has gathered in-between the teeth surfaces.
+Flossing your teeth the correct way requires practice and patience.
+Start by grabbing a long enough piece of dental floss thread.
+Ideally, use a 12 to 18-inch piece of floss string.
+Roll the floss firmly around your two index fingers, making sure to get a tight grip on the string.
+Pass the dental floss carefully through each gap between the teeth.
+As you go in, carefully wiggle the floss left and right against the adjacent teeth surfaces.
+Remove the plaque that is gathered between the teeth surfaces.
 Once you finish cleaning one gap, re-position the floss and start cleaning the next gap.
 Continue until all surfaces between your teeth have been properly cleaned.

-Is it a bad sign if my gums bleed during flossing?
+Is it a bad sign if your gums bleed when you floss them?